Chancery (diplomacy): Establishing a chancery

 Collection of chanceries in Canberra, Australia.

 In order to establish a chancery, the host country must first be informed then approve of requests.
 Then, once requests are approved, a block of land is allocated and building the chancery commences.
 Sovereign states follow the Vienna Convention on Diplomatic Relations (VCDR), an international treaty which guides international and diplomatic relations, in establishing chanceries and foreign missions.
-It is primarily believed that the land which the chanceries sit upon belongs to the guest country although this is wrong.
+It is primarily believed that the land which the chanceries sit upon is a part of the guest country although this is wrong.
 This concept is called extraterritoriality which applies to certain situations where there is an exemption from the host country's laws.
 While chanceries are not fully exempt from the laws of the host country, the VCDR allows them only some exemptions and protections.
 A protection included is that diplomats are able to freely conduct their business without having to be subjected to local laws.
 This varies from situation to situation and some host countries may negotiate with the guest country on what they will and will not allow.